kaeldominion/CrowdStack/README.md

    (Note: Using `corepack pnpm` ensures we use the corepack-managed version)
 3. Ensure **Root Directory** is set to `apps/web` (or `apps/app` for app projects)

-**Solution 2: Install pnpm via npm (Fallback)**
+**Solution 2: Install pnpm via npm (Most Reliable)** If `corepack pnpm` still doesn't work, use npm to install pnpm globally:
-If corepack doesn't work in Vercel's environment, use:
 ```
 cd ../.. && npm install -g pnpm@8.15.0 && pnpm install
 ```
+This removes the old pnpm and installs the correct version before running install.

 **Solution 3: Generate pnpm-lock.yaml**
 Vercel auto-detects pnpm if `pnpm-lock.yaml` exists.
 To generate it locally: